xapian/xapian-docsprint/howtos/boolean_filters.rst

 use such fields to restrict the results to only those matching a particular value, rather than treating them as unstructured "free text".

 In the museum catalog, the ``MATERIALS`` field is an example of a field which contains text from a restricted vocabulary.
 This text can be thought of as an identifier, rather than text which needs to be parsed.
-In fact, for many records this field contains several identifiers for materials in the object, separated by semicolons.
+In fact, this field contains several identifiers for materials in the object, separated by semicolons.

 Indexing
 --------